max1020/drupal-client/README.md

 );
 ```

+###NOTE on fields
+Boolean and taxonomy term fields are not working right now and the values are not inserted in the Drupal backend.
+Sometimes it also depends on the widget that is used (e.g. multi-select field might not work, but auto-complete does)

+A simple workaround to use boolean values  is to set an INT field (instead of a boolean) in the Drupal backend with "onValue" of "1" and offValue of "0" for instance and pass the values as shown above.

 ### Make Requests

 The workhorse function of the interface is `makeAuthenticatedRequest(config, success, failure, headers)`.
 There are a few helper functions included for posting/getting nodes, getting views, uploading files, etc. They all construct a call to `makeAuthenticatedRequest()`.
 This function should facilitate most things that people want to do with Drupal in a mobile environment.
 It's also easy to use `makeAuthenticatedRequest' to make requests against custom Services.
 The short-term roadmap includes calls to the services supporting entities.